Invoca/declare_schema/README.md

 ```

 ### clear_default_schema
 This method clears out any previously declared `default_schema`.
+This can be useful for tests.
 ```ruby
 DeclareSchema.clear_default_schema
 ```

 ### Global Configuration
-Configurations can be set at the global level to customize default declaration for the following values:
+Configurations can be set globally to customize default declaration for the following values:

 #### Text Limit
 The default text limit can be set using the `DeclareSchema.default_text_limit=` method.